vardhan/lsmdb/README.md

 - [Original LSM-Tree paper](http://paperhub.s3.amazonaws.com/18e91eb4db2114a06ea614f0384f2784.pdf)

 # TODO:
-- DB::seek() seeks across all memtables and sstables
-- log files for crash recovery
 - MANIFEST files for tracking sstable files and their key ranges
 - compact level 0 to level 1 (level 0 is special, because it has overlapping keys in its sstables), but level 1 does not
+- log files for crash recovery
 - DB::get() and DB::seek() across level 0 and 1
 - compact level N to N+1
 - do compaction in the background